Stoicism: Finding the courage to live a better life

 “All things are linked with one another, and this oneness is sacred”

 The oneness of the universe is an ancient idea in philosophy.
 This is called “monism”.

 Monism is the belief that there is ultimately one substance which manifests in a plurality of appearances (like fire, water, earth and flesh).
-Most stoics believed the one substance was God.
-Aurelius wrote: “there is one substance and one law, namely, common reason in all thinking creatures, and all truth is one if, as we believe, there is only one path of perfection for all beings who share the same mind.”
+Most Stoics believed the one substance was God.
+Marcus wrote: “there is one substance and one law, namely, common reason in all thinking creatures, and all truth is one if, as we believe, there is only one path of perfection for all beings who share the same mind.”